emissary-ingress/emissary/docs/user-guide/advanced-rate-limiting.md

 ## Example 3: Load shedding GET requests

-You've dramatically improved availability of the `catalog` service, thanks to the per-user rate limiting.
-However, you've realized that on occasion the queries (e.g., the 'GET' requests) cause so much volume that updates to the catalog (e.g., the 'POST' requests) don't get processed.
+You've dramatically improved availability of the `qotm` service, thanks to the per-user rate limiting.
+However, you've realized that on occasion the queries (e.g., the 'GET' requests) cause so much volume that updates to the qotm (e.g., the 'POST' requests) don't get processed.
 So we're going to add a more sophisticated rate limiting strategy:

 * We're going to rate limit per user.
 * We're going to implement a global rate limit on `GET` requests, but not `POST` requests.